After MF Global, insurance weighed to protect futures customers

 Fed up with what they see as authorities' inadequate response to MF Global's collapse, the CCC's founders - traders James Koutoulas and John Roe - discussed the plan in a meeting this week with the chairman of R.J.
 O'Brien & Associates, the largest independent futures brokerage and clearing firm in the United States.
 They said they will gauge support from hundreds of other firms in the coming weeks.

-Separately, exchange-operator CME Group Inc, the National Futures Association (NFA), Futures Industry Association and Institute for Financial Markets said on Friday they will underwrite a study on the cost of insurance.
+Separately, exchange-operator CME Group Inc (CME.O), the National Futures Association (NFA), Futures Industry Association and Institute for Financial Markets said on Friday they will underwrite a study on the cost of insurance.

 Expected to be completed in the spring, the study will consider costs for a "number of different scenarios" of insurance programs, NFA President Dan Roth told Reuters.